2Cloud-S/ROP/README.md

 > A mobile-first web game where you discover, grow, and evolve a collection of living botanical creatures — then project them into the real world with your camera.

-Built for the **Replit × Sanity Buildathon**.
 Content is powered entirely by [Sanity](https://www.sanity.io/), gameplay is enforced by a stateless authoritative backend, and your progress lives right in your browser.

 ---